Aescwine/origintrail-dkg-client/README.md

 ```
 // if you have the assertion JSON byte array:
 CompletableFuture<HandlerId> publishHandlerId = dkgClient.publish(fileName, fileData, publishOptions);
-// or if you want to publish from a file:
+// or if you want to publish from a file path:
 CompletableFuture<HandlerId> publishHandlerId = dkgClient.publish(filePath, publishOptions);

 ```